-Tax incentives comprise preferential tax rates, tax exemption and tax reduction and are applicable to new investment projects in encouraged locations, encourage sectors and certain large scale projects.
+Tax incentives comprise preferential tax rates, tax exemption and tax reduction and are applicable to new investment projects in encouraged locations, encouraged sectors and certain large-scale projects.
 Investment expansion projects (including expansion projects licensed or implemented during the period from 2009 to 2013 which were not entitled to any CIT incentives previously) which satisfy certain conditions are also entitled to CIT incentives from 2015.
-The projects which are formed after certain acquisitions or re-organisations are not considered new investment projects and investment expansion projects entitled to the said tax incentives.
+The projects which are formed after certain acquisitions or reorganisations are not considered new investment projects and investment expansion projects entitled to tax incentives.